 The TANH function returns the hyperbolic tangent of an argument.
 For REAL8 or DOUBLE PRECISION arguments, you can use the specific name DTANH in place of TANH.
+You can use the specific name CTANH for COMPLEX8 arguments.
+For COMPLEX16 arguments, you can use the specific name CDTANH.

-Lexical-Relationship Functions
+6.3.2.9 The Lexical-Relationship Functions

 The lexical-relationship functions take two CHARACTER arguments and depending on the position of the arguments in the ASCII collating sequence (see Appendix E), return a LOGICAL value.
-The syntax is name (arg1, arg2)
+The syntax is as follows:

+name(arg1, arg2)

-where name is the intrinsic-function name and arg1 and arg2 are the CHARACTER arguments on which the function will be performed.
-See table 6-10 for details.
+name is the intrinsic-function name. arg1 and arg2 are the CHARACTER arguments on which the function will be performed.